 Yellow leaves, chilly mornings, and cozy sweaters.
 Fall is arriving at Noshing with the Nolands and today we’re talking about freshly baked bread; pumpkin style!
 Pumpkin has always been synonymous with fall and we have so many great pumpkin recipes on the blog.
+Also, try our Homemade Whole Wheat Bread for another amazing loaf.

 Right now, it’s time to cozy up with a bowl of Spaghetti Meatball Soup and dip away with a buttery slice of still-warm Pumpkin No Knead Bread.